 The Pixel Watch’s integrated strap and complete lack of lugs make the overall design simple but rather dull.
 The large crown looks awkward next to the twin buttons on the side of the Galaxy Watch 5, where the flat case sides give the smartwatch presence and visual interest on your wrist.

 The curvy, round Pixel Watch takes the minimalist style approach a step too far, eschewing anything that could remotely spoil its basic simplicity.
 It’s not ugly, it’s just very ordinary.
-Both watches are very light, and neither has been bothersome to wear, but the Pixel Watch is a little more suitable to wear overnight due to the curved case and small size.
+Both watches are very light, and neither has been bothersome to wear, but the

 I prefer the Galaxy Watch 5’s style and think it looks great on my wrist, but I fully appreciate that others may prefer the Pixel Watch.
 However, the one-size-fits-all approach doesn’t work with smartwatches, and in the same way a massive watch can look odd on a small wrist, a tiny smartwatch can look odd on a normal wrist.
-By offering a 40mm or 44mm version for the Galaxy Watch 5, Samsung gives you choice, and that’s a very big advantage over the Pixel Watch.
-What’s more, if you like the small size of the Pixel Watch, the even smaller 40mm Galaxy Watch 5 is $70 cheaper.
+By offering a 40mm or 44mm version for the Galaxy Watch 5, Samsung gives you choice, and that’s a very big advantage over the

 I had no problem setting up either smartwatch with my Google Pixel 7 Pro.
 The Pixel Watch needs the Watch app available from Google Play, along with the Fitbit app, to track health and fitness.
 The Samsung smartwatch needs the Galaxy Wear app and an associated plug-in installed during setup, plus Samsung Health to track workouts.

 My connection has been faultless, and notifications have been reliably delivered to both smartwatches.
 The Galaxy Watch 5’s bigger screen and less noticeable bezel mean I can read more of any messages received without scrolling than I can on the Pixel Watch.
 There are fundamental differences in operation too.
-You swipe up on the Galaxy Watch 5 to see the menu and right to see grouped notifications, but you swipe up on the Pixel Watch to see stacked notifications and press the crown to see the menu.
+You swipe up on the Galaxy Watch 5 to see the menu and right to see grouped notifications, but you swipe up on the

 One is not better than the other, but Samsung’s One UI Watch skin over Wear OS is substantially more attractive and more thoughtfully designed than the basic version of Wear OS on the Pixel Watch.
 Swiping through the Galaxy Watch 5’s Tiles is intuitive and informative, and there’s never any doubt about what each one does due to the great designs, bright colors, and bold text.
 The Pixel Watch’s cards look old and dull next to the vibrant and full-of-life Watch 5.